Single Sign-On (SSO) Management

 The default role for users who authenticate using the SSO configuration.

 For Express SSO configurations, the default role is an Express role, defined in Express Role Administration.
-For Designer SSO configurations, the default role is a Creator (User) role, defined in Creator (User) Administration.
+For Designer SSO configurations, the default role is a Creator Also known as Unqork Users, or Designer Users; is anyone who is inside the Unqork platform. role, defined in Creator (User) Administration.

 Actions